Maryland Community College Promise Scholarship

 - If an applicant is single or resides in a single-parent household, their annual adjusted gross income (AGI) may not exceed $100,000.
 If an applicant is married or resides in a two-parent household, their annual AGI may not exceed $150,000.

 - Funding is determined by MHEC and based on financial need of all applicants.

 - Has not earned a bachelor’s degree or an associate degree.

 - Has not been awarded another educational grant or scholarship that covers the applicant’s full cost of attendance at the community college.

-How soon can students become part of College Promise Programs?
+How soon can students become part of the Maryland Promise Program?